Palestinian Americans watch with dread, as family members in Gaza struggle to stay alive

 The story of so many Palestinian Americans is one of longing, loss and a sense that their history is being erased.
 Many Palestinian families are shaped by the history of becoming refugees relatively recently.
 Gaza is, in part, so densely populated today because of the mass exodus of Palestinians from what is now Israel during the 1948 war surrounding its creation.

 It’s the echoes of the 1948 Nakba, or “catastrophe” that haunt AbuLughod and his family — refugees originally from the Palestinian town Yaffa, now Jaffa, Israel — as they watch the scenes of mass evacuation playing out from Gaza this week.
-The fear is that Gazans, like those who were forced to leave their homes in 1948, will never be able to return.
+The fear is that Palestinians in Gaza, like those who were forced to leave their homes in 1948, will never be able to return.
 For so many Palestinians who have experienced the loss of their land and homes, identity is all they have left.

 “What’s heaviest at the moment is that the world is going to watch a group of people be killed mercilessly and pushed out, in real time, and believe it to be right and OK and just,” said Amirah AbuLughod, Mohammad’s daughter.

-To cope with the dire outlook, Hani Almadhoun said he and his fellow Palestinian American colleagues at UNRWA USA are pouring themselves into their work supporting the U.N. agency for Palestinian refugees, trying to provide aid to Gazans on the ground despite the challenges.
+To cope with the dire outlook, Hani Almadhoun said he and his fellow Palestinian American colleagues at UNRWA USA are pouring themselves into their work supporting the U.N. agency for Palestinian refugees, trying to provide aid to people on the ground in Gaza despite the challenges.
 Eleven UNRWA staff members were killed in airstrikes in Gaza this week.

 “There are no heroes right now in Gaza.
 Everybody’s damaged.
 Everybody’s burying somebody,” Almadhoun said.
 “And I hope I am wrong, but this is going to go on for a long time.
 A lot more people will lose their lives and then nobody’s going to be held accountable.”